euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 --------------

-In order to bridge Jython's and CPython's concepts of PyObjects, we apply three different techniques, depending of the PyObject's implementation details.
+In order to bridge Jython's and CPython's concepts of PyObjects, we apply three different techniques, depending on the PyObject's implementation details.

 .. figure:: Modi.eps
    :scale: 26%